runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_3/README.md

 Computation structures, or more simply *computations*, extend the abstract syntax of your language with a list structure using `~>` (read  *followed by* or *and then*, and written $\curvearrowright$ in Latex) as a separator.
-K provides a distinguished sort, K, for computations.
-The extension of the abstract syntax of your language into computations is done automatically by the K tool when you declare constructs using the `syntax` keyword, so the K semantic rules can uniformly operate only on terms of sort K.  The intuition for computation structures of the form
+K provides a distinguished sort, `K`, for computations.
+The extension of the abstract syntax of your language into computations is done automatically by the K tool when you declare constructs using the `syntax` keyword, so the K semantic rules can uniformly operate only on terms of sort `K`.
+The intuition for computation structures of the form

     t1 ~> t2 ~> ... ~> tn